Pethidine

 Are there any alternatives to pethidine?

 Everyone's pain is unique and different pain-relief medicines will work in different circumstances.
-Some people's pain will respond well to non-drug pain relief, while others might need non-opioid medicines.
+Some people's pain will respond well to non-opioid medicines, which are generally associated with fewer risks and side effects.

 Your doctor is the best person to guide you on whether an opioid medicine is the right medicine for you, how much you need and how long to take it for.